 Initially, a $100 mortuary fund was established by the Court.
 In the late 1970’s, this was changed to a Mass Fund for deceased members.
 In addition, members participate in wake services or recitation of the rosary at the funeral home, and an honor guard is formed at the church for the funeral of a member.
 The Court also prepares funeral dinners for the bereaved families of the parish.

-Over many years, the Court has been honored by having six District Deputies: Odille Mott, Mary Gray, Josephine Ebeling, Janet Oesterling, Irene DeGraff and Helen Lowry.
+Over many years, the Court has been honored by having 6 District Deputies: Odille Mott, Mary Gray, Josephine Ebeling, Janet Oesterling, Irene DeGraff, and Helen Lowry.
 Josephine went on to become State Secretary, 2nd Vice State Regent, 1st Vice State Regent, State Regent, and National Director.
-Janet was appointed State–Sub Chair for the Tutwiler Clinic in the first year that it was added as a National Project and she is currently the Pennsylvania State Membership Chair.The Court is active on the Diocesan level as well.
-We have helped sponsor a young lady and give each year to the Mt.
-Aloysius Scholarship Fund, a Diocesan fund to help a needy student.
+Janet was appointed State Sub-Chair for the Tutwiler Clinic in the 1st year that it was added as a National Project and is now State Membership Chair.The Court is active on the Diocesan level.
+We help support a student at Mt.
+Aloysius through the Altoona/Johnstown Diocesan Scholarship Fund.

-Beyond the Diocesan level, pledges have been made and given to the Chair of Catholic Church History at Catholic University and the Bishop’s Relocation Fund in Washington, D.C.
-The Catholic Daughters throughout the United States support the Marian Chapels at the National Shrine of the Immaculate Conception in our Nation’s capital, and Court members are proud to have taken part in establishing the National landmark.
+Beyond the Diocesan level, pledges have been made and given to the Chair of Catholic Church History at Catholic University and to the Bishop’s Relocation Fund in Washington, D.C.
+The Catholic Daughters throughout the United States support the Marian Chapels at the National Shrine of the Immaculate Conception in our nation’s capital, and Court members are proud to have taken part in establishing the National landmark.

-The Court successfully fostered the installation of three daughter courts: Court St. Rita #523 of Tyrone in June 1920, Court Blessed Madonna #2521 of State College in September 2003, and Court St. Gerard Majella #2571 of Clarence in November 2018.
+The Court successfully fostered the institution of three daughter Courts - Court St. Rita #523, in Tyrone in June of 1920; Court Blessed Madonna #2521, in State College in September 2003 and Court St. Gerard Majella #2751 in Clarence in November 2018.